First COVID-19 vaccine given in New York as Cuomo touts "weapon that will end the war"

 "It didn't feel any different from taking any other vaccine," she told reporters.

+Pfizer's vaccine was the first to receive an emergency use authorization from the Food and Drug Administration.
+Moderna has also applied for an authorization for its vaccine and is expected to obtain it this week.

-The first shipment of Pfizer's vaccine was expected to reach New York today, and health care workers could be getting their shots without hours of arrival.
+The first shipments of Pfizer's vaccine started arriving in states around the country on Monday, with health care workers set to begin getting their shots without hours of arrival.
 Cuomo tweeted "hope is on the way" Sunday as the first of nearly 3 million doses being shipped this week made their way by truck and by plane around the country from Pfizer's Kalamazoo, Michigan, factory.

-"The vaccine only works if people take it," Cuomo said Monday, and experts have said 75% of people need to get the vaccine for widespread immunity.
+"The vaccine only works if people take it," Cuomo said Monday.
+Experts have said at least 75% of people need to get the vaccine to achieve widespread "herd immunity."

 "It's going to take months before the vaccine hits critical mass.
 This is the light at the end of the tunnel, but it's a long tunnel," Cuomo said, urging people to continue practicing coronavirus safety measures including wearing masks through the upcoming holidays.